-If at any time during operation, there is a loss of synchronization, the device will default to the internal PWM oscillator frequency until the synchronization clock returns.
-Once the clock is no longer present, the device will switch at 70% of the internal clock frequency for four consecutive cycles.
-After four consecutive cycles without clock pulses, the device will operate at the normal internal PWM oscillator frequency.
-This is demonstrated in $\boxtimes$ 7-4.
+If at any time during operation, there is a loss of synchronization, the device defaults to the internal PWM oscillator frequency until the synchronization clock returns.
+After the clock is no longer present, the device switches at 70% of the internal clock frequency for four consecutive cycles.
+After four consecutive cycles without clock pulses, the device operates at the normal internal PWM oscillator frequency, which is demonstrated in \boxtimes 7-4.